Weird foods I've tasted (and loved, except for one or two)

 According to legend, the first escargots de Bourgogne, or Burgundy snails, as the best ones are known, appeared in 1814 during a visit to France by the Russian czar, Alexander I. He was to dine with Talleyrand, Napoleon's chief diplomat, but they were running late and the restaurant — yes, it was in Burgundy — was out of food.
 The innkeeper had to think on his feet so he rushed out to the garden, where some snails caught his eye.
 He quickly transformed them into a meat dish and voilà, a French delicacy was born.
 (Please don't follow his example: there is much preparation that goes into making an escargot ready for consumption.)

 Yes, they do seem a bit icky, even to me, if I sit and think about them.
 So I don't.
 Instead I focus on the essentials: creamy butter, fresh parsley, and mounds (no, hills!) of fresh garlic.
 In the end, these French snails are merely supports for the sauce.
-It wouldn't do to simply slurp butter so escargots help us pretend we're being civilized about all that butter.
+It wouldn't do to simply slurp butter so escargots help us pretend we're being civilized about all that butter, helped along by little broken chunks of baguette (normally one would avoid dipping bread into a sauce by hand but when it comes to escargots, everyone else will be too busy doing the same to look at you!)

 I should add that our 'snail-eater' label is a little misplaced.
 We do eat them, and love them, but it's not an everyday dish and if you walk into a French restaurant for the first time, don't worry, no one is going to force a half dozen little snails upon you.